 Today, it’s not unusual to see law enforcement officers carrying Narcan.
 With the Good Samaritan Act, police officers on patrol have the right to carry Narcan and Automated External Defibrillators (AED) with them.
 They can now save the life of a person who is overdosing before the medical team arrives.
 This is crucial as police officers are often the first ones to arrive on the scene, and naloxone can only be effective if it’s administered four to six minutes after someone overdoses.

 The opioid epidemic in the US began in 2010 as a result of a large number of opioid prescriptions being given to treat severe pain.
 Pain management in the US is a serious issue.
 It’s estimated that millions of adults in the US live with chronic pain.
-In 2016 alone, around 50 million people suffered from chronic pain, and 20 million suffered from high impact chronic pain.
+A 2019 study found that over 20% of adults suffered from chronic pain and 7.4% of adults suffered from high-impact chronic pain.2

 The most common opioids that are abused include: